mpflynnx/c-programming/docs/typedef-and-struct.md

 } Point;
 ```

-The struct can then be intialised withput the need for the struct keyword.
+The struct can then be initialised without the need for the struct keyword.

 ```c
 Point p4 = {1, 2}; // {x = 1, y = 2}